joshwadd/Advanced_Lane_Detection/README.md

 ## Video Data

-The image processing pipeline can be applied to a video data stream
+The image processing pipeline can be applied to a video stream of a sequence of frames.
+The line class keep

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTMyNzgxNzhdfQ==
+eyJoaXN0b3J5IjpbOTk5MDg2MjEyXX0=
 -->